vincentdephily/mqttest/README.md

   - [x] Automatic open port discovery (simplifies parallel test execution)
   - [x] Statically-built single-file CLI binary (no runtime deps or fancy install)
   - [x] Use as a rust library
-    - [x] Decode dump to rust structs
+    - [x] Decode file dumps to rust structs
     - [x] Configure and start server
-    - [ ] Runtime server reconfiguration and shutdown
+    - [ ] Runtime server control and client interaction using rust channels
-    - [ ] Interact with clients using rust channels
+    - [ ] Return dumps and stats after each run
   - [ ] Use as a library from other languages
 - Verbose log file and network dump
   - [x] No need for RC-prone connection of an observer client